sankirnajoshi/sankirnajoshi.github.io/README.md

 [Report](reports/carvana_report.pdf)

 [Carvana Image Masking Challenge](https://www.kaggle.com/c/carvana-image-masking-challenge) was a Kaggle competition sponsored by Carvana - A online car buying platform.
-We were tasked to remove background from car images and create a masking image for the cars so that Carvana could put the car on to any different background somewhat like Photoshop but without human intervention.
-It was an interesting challenge and I tried to implement the Tiramisu model from [this](https://arxiv.org/abs/1611.09326) research paper.
+Its the first Kaggle experience I've had and was pretty challenging.
+We were tasked to remove background from car images and create a masking image for the cars.
+The goal was to enable Carvana to then take any car image, and place it on the foreground of any other image.
+Somewhat like Photoshop, but without human intervention and much much faster.
+This problem falls under the category of image segmentation, where we try to identify and locate objects in an image.
+In this particular problem, our job was to classify each pixel in the image into 2 classes : Foreground and Background.
+For modeling this problem, I chose to implement the Tiramisu model from [this](https://arxiv.org/abs/1611.09326) research paper.
 Its a 100 layer deep neural network model that was made to tackle image segmentation tasks.
-The report I've written for the MLND Capstone project is at the Report link above.
+Due to limited compute power, I had to train on down scaled images and when we resize to the original dimension, we average out a lot of pixels.
+Nonetheless, it achieved a Dice score of around 0.994 on the original size test images.
+Didn't get the best Kaggle score, but had a great learning experience!

 <img src="images/carvana.png" alt="carvana" width="800"/><br>
 <img src="images/carvana_2.png" alt="carvana_2" width="800"/>